-Certain commingled funds held by the Plan at the year-end were permitted through their individual investment guidelines to use derivative instruments, including forwards, futures, swaps, and options.
+Certain commingled funds held by the Plan at year-end were permitted through their individual investment guidelines to use derivative instruments, including forwards, futures, swaps, and options.
 Disclosures about derivative holdings of the commingled fund managers can be found in their respective audited financial statements.
-The Plan did not directly own any derivatives as of December 31, 2018 and 2017.
+The Plan did not directly own any derivatives as of December 31, 2019.